-The demanding art of the mezzotint has appealed to a number of Japanese artists, most notably Hamaguchi Yozo (浜口陽三: 1909-2000).
-Hamanishi Katsunori (浜西勝則) is another of the foremost practitioners of the technique.
+Hamanishi Katsunori (浜西勝則), born in 1949, is one of the foremost practitioners of the mezzotint.
+The demanding technique required of this intaglio method has appealed to a number of Japanese artists, most notably Hamaguchi Yozo (浜口陽三: 1909-2000).
 The Worchester Art Museum held a two-person exhibition featuring these artists in 2004.
 They shared an interest in the exploration of subtle and complex chromatic tonality that is elevated to a thematic level, alongside the objects or forms depicted in the compositions.

 Born in Hokkaidô, Hamanishi graduated with an art degree from Tôkai University, Tokyo in 1973.
 He submitted his works to international juries, with much success, winning various prizes, including awards at the Ibiza International Print Biennale (1978), the Grenchen International Triennale in Switzerland (1982), and the Valparaiso International Exhibition in Chile (1989).
 His works are in a large number of major museum collections around the world.

 Influenced by Yamaobe Yoshio (born 1936), Hamanishi has explored some of the quieter, darker qualities of the mezzotint, Much of his work contrasts representational forms of wooden objects, ropes, or branches with color forms.
 In others, wrapped man-made objects or natural forms emerge from a mysterious darkness.
 The titles he assigns to his works are often metaphysical, with terms such as "silence," "calm," "situation," "horizon," "connection," "link," and "division."